actions-marketplace-validations/wandpsilva_open-simple-pr/README.md

 # wandpsilva/simple-open-pr action

-This is a simple action to open pull requests.
+This is a simple action to open pull requests automatically.

 # **Inputs**